Table of Contents

 Malaga, a colorful, versatile city meant to impress you

-It is for a reason that Malaga is called the capital of the Costa del Sol region in Spain.
-This awesome city boasts many places to see and things to do whatever time of the year you happen to come here.
-Ancient monuments, Andalusian culture, unique gastronomic tastes, top-notch beaches and golf courses – this is all about Malaga, but what should you do during your first visit?
+Being the capital of the Costa del Sol region in Spain, Malaga welcomes tourists with a wide range of places to see and things to do, whatever season you happen to come here.
+Diversity is the best word to describe the city.
+Why?
+Andalusian culture, ancient monuments, unique gastronomic tastes, top-notch beaches, and golf courses – this is all about Malaga.
+Let’s have a closer look at what is waiting for you there.

 See the panorama of Malaga from the walls of the Alcazaba fortress

-Alcazaba is Malaga’s most impressive Moorish relic from the Islamic epoch, which includes the inner and outer citadel and overlooks the city and the bay.
-This view of Malaga and the surrounding landscapes is never to be forgotten.
+Malaga’s got a large historical heritage starting at the walls of the Alcazaba fortress.Alcazaba, which is considered Malaga’s most impressive Moorish relic from the Islamic epoch, includes the inner and outer citadel and overlooks the city and the bay.

 Relive the siege of Malaga in Castillo de Gibralfaro